|Nutritional Guidelines (per serving)|

 Melt the butter in a saucepan over medium heat.
 When the butter stops foaming add the garlic and continue cooking for 2 minutes.

-Stir in the parsley, lemon juice, dash of Tabasco sauce, and salt to taste.
+Stir in the fresh parsley, lemon juice, dash of Tabasco sauce, and salt to taste.
 Heat through.

-Toss with hot cooked shrimp and serve immediately with hot cooked rice or angel hair pasta and a salad.
+Toss with hot cooked shrimp and serve immediately with hot cooked rice or angel hair pasta.